Telepact/telepact/SPECIFICATION.md

 ### 3.2.0 Format

-All JAPI payloads follow the same general format, a JSON array with 3 elements, a string indicating the payload type, an object containing headers, and an object containing the primary body of data.
+All JAPI Payloads MUST follow the same general format of a JSON array with 3
+elements:

+1.  a string indicating the payload type,
+2.  an object containing headers,
+3.  an object containing the primary body of data.

 ```json
 [